 Commercial truck accidents do not only involve the driver, they also include many other parties.
 A civilian car accident mainly deals with the drivers, insurance companies, and lawyers.
 Commercial truck companies on the other hand have a lot more people to go through.
 Parties involved may include the driver, the truck owner, the company that owns the truck, the employer that hired the driver, the company that built the truck, the company that loaded the truck, each of their insurance companies, and more.

 The settlement process is further complicated as each party does everything they can to avoid paying the damages you are owed and often trying to avoid any liability at all.
-Therefore, it’s important to find an experienced truck accident attorney to help you navigate these issues.
+Therefore, it’s important to find an experienced truck accident attorney in Las Vegas to help you navigate these issues.